The Flint Fields at Mukran / Rugia

 Impressions from Rugia - Jasmund and Königsstuhl, Kap Arkona

 The island of Rugia (Rügen in German) is a fine place for hiking and I did a good deal of that.
-Of course, I also visited the best known sights of the Königsstuhl (King's Chair) and Kap Arkona, the latter on a very stormy day.
+Of course, I also visited the best known sites Königsstuhl (King's Chair) and Kap Arkona, the latter on a very stormy day.
 There are still tourists around this time of the year, but not as many as in summer.
-Here is the first post about some of the places I've seen.

 Chalk cliffs on the Jasmund peninisula, seen from the water